 A cost-effective screen for ciguateric fish was recognised as an important management tool able to reduce the adverse effects of ciguatera on public health, fisheries, trade and tourism (R. Lewis, D. Park).
 CTX-1 was widely considered the major target for screens for ciguateric fish (R. Lewis).
 Several different approaches to the detection of ciguateric fish were presented.
 Two approaches measured the interaction between ciguatoxin and the voltage-dependent sodium channel through either (i) the inhibition of brevetoxin binding to sodium channels in a rat brain synaptosome preparation (A.-M. Legrand) or (ii) the cytotoxic effects of ciguatoxin on sodium channel-containing cells pre-exposed to ouabain and veratridine (R. Manger).
 Both assays were more sensitive than the mouse bioassay and may replace in vivo assays in laboratories possessing the specialised equipment required.
-However, it is unlikely that these approaches, as they stand, could be used for the routine cells pre-exposed to ouadain and veratridine (R. Manger).
-Both assays were more sensitive than the mouse bioassay and may replace in vivo assays in laboratories possessing the specialised equipment required.
 However, it is unlikely that these approaches, as they stand, could be used for the routine screening of suspect fish prior to consumption.

+Screening of suspect fish prior to consumption.
 Antibody-based screens still appear to hold most promise for the cost-effective detection of ciguateric fish (R. Lewis).
 This approach is the basis of a potential commercial test to detect ciguateric fish being developed by HawaiiChemtect.
 D. Park presented a summary of the performance of this solid-phase immunobead assay (CiguatectTM) which was claimed to be able to detect most, if not all ciguateric fish.
-However, the test was reported to be unsuitable for detecting toxins involved in ciguatera if the fish flesh being screened was slightly acidic (pH = ~6.5), a factor that may considerably limit the usefulness of the test.
+However, the test was reported to be unsuitable for detecting toxins involved in ciguateria if the fish flesh being screened was slightly acidic (pH = ~6.5), a factor that may considerably limit the usefulness of the test.
 Y. Hokama commented that the test may not work satisfactorily because the solid-phase used in the CiguatectTM test may not be as efficient at extracting ciguatoxins from fish as the correction fluid used for the solid-phase in the original stick test he developed (apparently the same antibody was used for both tests).
 When compared with the results of a well conducted mouse bioassay, predictive indices from 5% to 75% were obtained with the CiguatectTM test in an independent study of ciguateric fish from the Caribbean (R. Dickey).
 This result suggests that the test may not be responding to the major toxins (as yet unidentified) present in these Caribbean fish.
-Lack of ready access to samples of pure ciguatoxin or its analogues and an inability to independently validate the levels of ciguatectTM test.
+Lack of ready access to samples of pure ciguatoxin or its analogues and an inability to independently validate the levels of ciguatertTM test.